 As I got older I thought ramen might drop out of my home and head but it kept up with me.
 About two or three years ago I started getting sleep problems and when I’d stay up until I was too hungry to pass out I’d rip the orange packet half open and eat the noodles like a candy bar.
 Sitting up at 5 AM grinding dry noodles into paste feels a bit weird and desperate at first but after it works a few times it is all pleasant; it is all pleasant to break up the cool night with the tactile feeling of teeth churning.

-The Ramen got older too; it grew up with me.
+The ramen got older too; it grew up with me.
 When the plainness of it wasn’t enough anymore I’d throw in new spices and learn what I liked on top of the bland noodle base.
 When noodles and broth stopped filling me up I’d dice up meat and veggies too.
 It was still a half-assed attempt at a meal – never the best I could make for myself – but it’d keep me running.
 Sometimes it even felt rejuvenating, breathing the scent in like distant incense, feeling the powder on the tips of fingers like sidewalk chalk, absorbing the odd magic of my ugly instant food.
-That magic could walk me back through time to when I was feeding friends while parents were out working, to Dad dropping an egg or a cut up hot dog into the soup so that “it would at least have protein,” to Mom putting ice cubes in the soup so my sisters or I wouldn’t burn our tongues.
+That magic could walk me back through time to when I was feeding friends while parents were out working; to when Dad would drop an egg or a cut up hot dog into the soup so that “it would at least have protein;” to when Mom put ice cubes in the soup so my sisters or I wouldn’t burn our tongues.

 ~Austin R Ryan